openactive/booking-api-reference-implementation/README.md

 - offers which could not be cancelled as the cancellation window had expired
 - orders which are in an uncancellable state (i.e. an order which is not in OrderDelivered)

-It simulates
+It simulates:
 - GET requests for Events, Offers, Orders
 - POST requests for creating Orders
 - PATCH requests for updating Orders (notifying payment/cancelling an order)

+Examples for these are included at the bottom of this document.

-## What does it not do in its current implementation?
+## What does it NOT do in its current implementation?

 It currently does not do the following things: